yangoliver/yangoliver.github.io/_posts/2015/2015-07-04-linux-crash-coding-notes.md

     * Run "make warn" to fix all warnings.

-    * It would be better, if variables, APIs, and CLI output naming could relect kernel data structure naming.
+    * It would be better, if variables, APIs, and CLI output naming could reflect kernel data structure naming.

     * CLI changes should also add man page changes in help.c